10 Strategic Planning Team Building Activities

 Debrief

-As a facilitator, remind the team that communication and collaboration are key to achieving success.
-Also, encourage the team members to be open and honest in their feedback on what worked well during the activity as it will help them in future planning sessions.
+Remind the teams that communication and collaboration are key to achieving success.
+Also, encourage them to be open and honest in their feedback on what worked well during the activity as it will help them in future planning sessions.

 The Busy Leader’s Guide of Unique Team Building Activities: 30 Fully Customizable Exercises That You Can Conduct with Any Group of Employees, Anywhere